-- Initial complaint received.
-1. - 2.
-Determine if injury exists and if medical treatment is necessary. - Contact local law enforcement if a criminal З. complaint is required. - Transfer investigative duties to local law en-4. forcement if required. - 5.
+- 1. Initial complaint received. - 2.
+Determine if injury exists and if medical treatment is necessary. - 3.
+Contact local law enforcement if a criminal complaint is required. - 4.
+Transfer investigative duties to local law enforcement if required. - 5.
 Complete campus incident report. - 6.
-Provide support information to victim. - 7.
-Coordinate completed report and investigation with local law enforcement. - 8.
+Provide support information to victim. - Coordinate completed report and investigation with local law enforcement. - 8.
 Apply College policies upon completed investigation.

-\Bias: A preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability sexual orientation or ethnicity/national origin.
-There were no hate crimes reported for the 2016, 2017 or 2018 calendar years.
+Bias: A preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability sexual orientation or ethnicity/national origin.
+There were no hate crimes reported for the 2017, 2018 or 2019 calendar years.